 On a scale of 1 to 10, how much do I love the magical world of Harry Potter?

 As a proud Ravenclaw, I felt a strong desire to visit the Wizarding World of Harry Potter.

 I was introduced to Harry and his shenanigans in high school.
-Coming from an active family of 4 kids, we had a lot of car time.
+Coming from an active family of 4 kids, car time was family time.
 A way to entertain the masses was to listen to audiobooks.

-Harry Potter was entertainment for the itty bitty to the big and sassy (aka me!).
+Harry Potter was entertainment for the itty bitty to the big and sassy (me!).
 I have fond memories sitting in the communal minivan listening to another exploit of Harry, Ron, and my favorite, Hermonie.

-Decades later, as I watch the Sorcerer’s Stone, again, it teleports me to warm, fuzzy memories of family time.
+Decades later, as I watch the Sorcerer’s Stone, yet again, it teleports me to the warm, fuzzy memories of family time.

-Though Harry’s exploits take place in the magical realm, his resilience and joy in the face of darkness are great lessons which trickled down to the muggle (nonmagical) world.
+Harry’s exploits take place in the magical realm, but his resilience and joy in the face of darkness are great lessons which trickled down to the muggle (nonmagical) world.

 Harry’s ability to morph challenging circumstances into shining beacons of hope is well known throughout his journey.
-He received ample practice when his Aunt and Uncle began treating him as an enslaved house elf.
-Unfortunately it ended in tragedy with Harry losing many close friends.
-Including his last living relative, Sirius Black, his godfather.
+He received ample practice when his aunt and uncle began treating him as an enslaved house elf.
+Unfortunately, it ended in tragedy with Harry losing many close friends including his godfather, Sirius Black.

 Harry’s ability to continue fighting, even after suffering frequent personal loss, is a testament to resilience in the face of constant hardship.